 Fees

-As an entirely online bank, Juno follows suit with a platform that almost entirely steers clear of traditional banking fees.
+As an entirely online institution, Juno doesn’t have traditional banking fees.

 This is partially due to low overhead but is also a result of its somewhat limited platform.